thecoderenroute/library-management/README.md

 You can also, add directly to the books.txt file following the following format:

-Books: id, name, author, publication year, status, location
+id, name, author, publication year, status, location

 The Author must have a period between first name, last name, and middle. (if you choose to add all 3) You can also have just last name and just lastname and first name.